Comparison

 Wave schedulingScheduled repeat runs that show whether your interventions workedDaily, weekly, monthly, quarterlyContinuous daily monitoring onlyContinuous monitoringContinuous monitoringContinuous monitoring

-Composite visibility metricSaliency: proprietary composite of recall, share, and prominence signalsVisibility score (frequency-based)Brand Score (0–100) + Median PositionShare of Voice + positionUnified visibility score
+Composite visibility metricProprietary composite score, with the underlying metrics and raw responses inspectableVisibility score (frequency-based)Brand Score (0–100) + Median PositionShare of Voice + positionUnified visibility score

 Search IntelligenceCaptures the web searches AI runs while answeringCaptures actual search queries from Gemini, Claude, and Grok in citation modeQuery Fanouts: searches AI engines initiate before answering (different scope)Agent Analytics tracks AI bot crawls of your site, not the searches models run